utopia-foss/utopia/doc/usage/eval/animations.rst

         hlpr.provide_defaults('set_title', title=data_path)
         hlpr.provide_defaults('set_labels', y=dict(label=data_path))

-To now make this function support animation, you only need to extend it by the update function and mark it as supporting an animation:
+All you need to do to make this function support animation is to mark it as supporting animation and add an update function:

 .. code-block:: python